jeantimex/CollapsibleTableSectionViewController/README.md

 - [ ] Add several examples in the Examples project
 - [ ] Complete the documentation
 - [ ] Release

+Can't wait to use it?
+Please checkout this repo for the implementation: https://github.com/jeantimex/ios-swift-collapsible-table-section.

 ## Requirements